hhustlerr/supply-chain-management/README.md

 Average days of stock left

 5. Warehouse Insights

 Warehouse-wise inventory and shipment status

 Inventory aging analysis

-🧠 Insights & Learnings
+🧠 Insights & Learnings:

-Identified that 23% of items were consistently understocked, leading to missed sales opportunities.
+1.Identified that 23% of items were consistently understocked, leading to missed sales opportunities.

-Found that Supplier A had the highest on-time delivery rate (98%), while Supplier C caused 40% of delays.
+2.Found that Supplier A had the highest on-time delivery rate (98%), while Supplier C caused 40% of delays.

-Over 15% of inventory was stagnant for 90+ days, indicating overstock and capital blockage.
+3.Over 15% of inventory was stagnant for 90+ days, indicating overstock and capital blockage.

-Suggested reorder point adjustments saved approximately 12% in holding costs during simulation.
+4.Suggested reorder point adjustments saved approximately 12% in holding costs during simulation.

-🔧 Tools & Technologies Used
+🔧 Tools & Technologies Used:

-Power BI Desktop for dashboard creation
+1.Power BI Desktop for dashboard creation

-DAX (Data Analysis Expressions) for calculated fields and KPIs
+2.DAX (Data Analysis Expressions) for calculated fields and KPIs

-Power Query for ETL and data transformation
+3.Power Query for ETL and data transformation

-Excel/CSV as data sources (can be connected to live ERP/SQL sources)
+4.Excel/CSV as data sources (can be connected to live ERP/SQL sources)

-📈 Future Enhancements
+📈 Future Enhancements:

-Add predictive analytics using machine learning (e.g., demand forecasting)
+1.Add predictive analytics using machine learning (e.g., demand forecasting)

-Integrate real-time ERP system data
+2.Integrate real-time ERP system data

-Build alert systems for reorder notifications
+3.Build alert systems for reorder notifications

-Include ABC Analysis and Just-in-Time insights
+4.Include ABC Analysis and Just-in-Time insights

-🧑‍💻 How to Use
-Open the .pbix file in Power BI Desktop.

-Ensure all data sources are correctly connected.

-Navigate through the tabs to explore inventory, supplier, and sales insights.

-Use filters (date, category, warehouse, supplier) for a customized view.